yannforget/pylandsat/README.md

 pylandsat -f sync-database
 ```

-The database is stored in a local directory that can be display using the following command :
+The database is stored in a local directory that can be displayed using the following command :

 ```bash
 pylandsat print-datadir